 We all have all sorts of applications that we use on daily basis installed on our Windows 10 PCs.
 Unfortunately, few users reported Windows Installer Service could not be accessed error while trying to install new applications.

-What can I do if Windows Installer Service could not be accessed on Windows 10
+What can I do if Windows Installer Service could not be accessed on Windows 10?

 Many users reported that they are unable to install certain applications due to Windows Installer Service could not be accessed error message.
 Speaking of this problem, these are some of the most common issues that users reported: